• Skip to primary navigation

 The heat in the recipe comes from Thai red curry paste, which gets toned down a bit by coconut milk and lime juice.
 All of the ingredients get cooked together in one pot, which means minimal cleanup is required to prepare this quick and easy meal.

-Thai Curry Shrimp and Rice Ingredients
+Thai Shrimp and Rice Ingredients

 Before we get to the recipe, let’s discuss ingredients.
 To make this easy Thai Shrimp and Rice recipe, you will need: